chase-compton/LOX_GO/README.md

-# LOX GO - A LOX Interpreter in Golang
+# LOX GO - A LOX Interpreter in Golang by Chase Compton & Samy Paul

 An implementation of the LOX interpreter in Golang.
 This project is based on the book "Crafting Interpreters" by Bob Nystrom.
 The LOX language is a dynamically typed, object-oriented programming language.